forattini-dev/s3db.js/README.md

 };
 ```

+##### Limitations:

 As we need to store the resource definition within a JSON file, to keep your definitions intact the best way is to use the [string-based shorthand definitions](https://github.com/icebob/fastest-validator#shorthand-definitions) in your resource definition.

-##### Limitations:

-Defining the resource attributes:

-- `s3db.js` **will not handle functions** on your attributes like default value generators, etc.
+By design, in your resource definition, `s3db.js` **will not handle functions** on your attributes like default value generators, etc.

-By default, we start the validator with the params below to clean missing attributes definition.
+The `fastest-validator` starts with the params below:

 ```javascript
 // fastest-validator params